sahitpj/GSoC-codebase/README.md

-# GSoC 2019 -  DBpedia
+# Code base of the GSoC 2019 project 'DBpedia Triple Extractor'

-The code base for my Google Summer of Code 2019 project under DBpedia - Tool to generate RDF triples from DBpedia abstract.
+This is the code base for my Google Summer of Code 2019 project under DBpedia entitled 'Tool to generate RDF triples from DBpedia abstracts'.
+There is a web application using this code base at [github.com/sahitpj/TE-webapp](https://github.com/sahitpj/TE-webapp).

 The blog to the following project can be found at [`https://sahitpj.github.io/gs` ](https://sahitpj.github.io/gs).
 The following submodules are modifications of the forks of their projects.